sklarcorp/data-style-guide/README.md

  * **NOTE**    _Silicone_ is a rubber-like synthetic compound, as in  [90-5262 Sklar Silicone Vaginal Dilators]( http://www.sklarcorp.com/sklar-silicone-vaginal-dilators-5265.html) as opposed to _Silicon_ which is a semi-conductive metalloid.
  * There are few, if any, Sklar® instruments that actually contain Silicon.

+* When listing multiple materials or ingredients:
+ * Ask the question "Can I see where one material ends and the next begins?"
+ * This will help you determine if the materials should be separated by a comma or a forward slash.

+ * "Non-Discrete" materials or ingredients are separated by a comma (",") meaning you cannot see where one ends and the next begins. (e.g. There are three ingredients in a cleaning product: Potassium Hydroxide and Sodium Metasilicate and Methanol.
+You cannot see where one ingredient ends and another begins because they are mixed together.
+These are considered "Non-Discrete" and would be listed using a comma as Potassium Hydroxide, Sodium Metasilicate, Methanol.)

+ * "Discrete" materials or ingredients are separated by a forward slash ("/") meaning you CAN see where one ends and the next begins. (e.g. A pair of scissors has Tungsten Carbide Inserts.
+You can see the line where the TC Insert ends and the Stainless Steel jaw begins.
+There are considered "Discrete" and would be listed using a forward slash as Tungsten Carbide / Stainless Steel.)

+ * **NOTE** Remember the General Rule for using a forward slash is that a space should go both before and after the slash.

 ### Color ###